This post contains affiliate links.

 - Torch: Sprinkle 1 tablespoon of sugar on each half.
 Use a kitchen torch to melt and lightly brown the sugar.
 While sugar is still hot, sprinkle with a pinch of coarse sea salt.

-- Serve: Let cool then and serve with a dollop of mascarpone and roughly chopped pistachios.
+- Serve: Let cool and then serve with a dollop of mascarpone and roughly chopped pistachios.